NikoZHAI/lumphydro/README.md

 ### Installing

 HBV-Web is developed using [Django](https://www.djangoproject.com/).
+All you have to do is to install all the packages indicated in the **Prerequisites**.
 Once you have successfully installed all required packages in the **`dependency`** file, you are already to go !

 <sub>We are currently working on making MS and Linux installers to facilitate installing.</sub>